 Set Time Aside to Work

-Personally, I find I’m more productive between the hours of 7 am, and 9 am than I am at any other time of the day.
-These productivity hours come in very handy when I’m on vacation as I tend to get a lot of work done.
+Personally, I find I’m more productive between 7 am, and 9 am than I am at any other time of the day.
+These productivity hours come in very handy when I’m on vacation, as I tend to get a lot of work done.
 I set 2 hours aside in the morning to get some work done, and it’s something you might want to think about doing too.

 Setting aside time to work will mean you’re more likely to get the work done.
 If you don’t give yourself a schedule, you may find that you’re getting behind with your work, and you may even feel less inclined to do any.
 Do yourself a favor, set time aside to work, and once it’s done, you can get on with enjoying your vacation.

 No one likes to get stressed when they’re on vacation, but if work is a-calling, you may find yourself becoming stressed, especially if the work takes a long time.
 One way to combat stress before it even rears its ugly head is to keep your work as basic as you can.
 This means checking and responding to a few emails, making a few calls, and delegating larger tasks to someone else.

 Keeping work nice and stress-free means you’re more likely to get all of your jobs done, and you’re even more likely to enjoy your time in Spain.